opencobra/cobratoolbox/.github/ISSUE_TEMPLATE.md

 **I hereby confirm that I have:**

 - [ ] Tried to solve the issue on my own
-- [ ] Run `git pull` and retried to run my code
+- [ ] Retried to run my code with the latest version of The COBRA Toolbox
-- [ ] Checked that a similar issue hasn't already been filed
+- [ ] Checked that a similar issue has not already been opened